I often ask people, “Why did you get married?”. It’s my conversation starter.

 The way to become sincere when you are not “feeling it”, is by learning how to control your mind.
 Self-control is about controlling your own mind.

 If your marriage is not producing joy every single day, try these ideas as a way of starting to get your marriage back track.
 Don’t settle for a marriage that is just okay.
 Learn more about creating marital happiness.

 We have books, courses and offer free guidance from our counselors (all found in the menu).
-But I really recommend you join me for a free webinar, so you can learn much more about how we help marriages improve, even from the most difficult situations.
 If we can help you, we will.